matt-harvey/dailycashmanager/user_guide/Accounts.rst

 Creating an account
 -------------------

-To create an account, click on the *New* in the menu bar at the top, and select *New account* from the drop-down menu.
+To create an account, click on *New* in the menu bar at the top, and select *New account* from the resulting menu.
 A small panel will appear near the centre of the screen.
 Enter the name of the account (e.g. "Cheque account", or "Rewards saver", or "XYZ Bank Credit card").